-In the spirit of Hallowe’en, we’re poking fun at scary meetings.
-As an extra treat, we’re sharing some tricks of the trade on how to facilitate a meeting that drives greater value from the time you ask people to spend in meetings.
-Here’s to hoping that the pointless meetings in your sphere of influence can finally rest in peace.
+We're poking fun at scary meetings.
+As an extra treat, we’re sharing some tricks of the trade on how to facilitate a meeting that drives greater value for participants.
+As we're seeing a shift in how we meet, and more reliance on digital tools for meetings, let's hope that bad meetings can finally rest in peace.

 The Scary Facts about Meetings

 Much can be said about the typical meeting, and much of it isn’t good.